 • Best Time to Visit

 Similar to Cusco, the Arequipa region experiences a rainy season from January to March.
 The rest of the year is predominantly dry, therefore leaving a big window of opportunity to visit Colca Canyon.
 Keep in mind that the southern hemisphere’s winter months run from June to August, resulting in sunny and dry days followed by frigid nights.

-During your hikes, you’ll have the chance to spot native wildlife such as alpacas, vicuñas and llamas.
-With enormous wingspans exceeding 10 feet (3 meters), the Andean Condor is the species that attracts many visitors to this region.
-The best time to catch a glimpse of these majestic birds is during their early morning hunt, when they can be seen soaring gracefully over the ravine as they search for prey.
+Nature enthusiasts and photographers may want to book between March and June when the great Andean condors are most active and visible.
+With enormous wingspans exceeding 10 feet (3 meters), these majestic birds attract many visitors to this region.
+The best time of day to catch a glimpse of the Andean Condor is during their early morning hunt when they can be seen soaring gracefully over the ravine as they search for prey.
 With a chance of luck, this feathered friend will swoop close to the lookout points offering special photo opportunities.

 The terrain at nearby Cotahuasi Canyon is more rugged than Colca, making it an excellent fit for more experienced hikers looking for off-the-beaten trails.
 Like Colca, Cotahuasi offers a variety of different hikes ranging from easy to difficult, yet this region is best experienced through longer excursions of four days or more.

 Cotahuasi Canyon is 66 miles (107 kilometers) from Colca Canyon and 124 miles (200 kilometers) from Arequipa.
 There is just one road that can take travelers to remote Cotahuasi from Arequipa, which takes about 10-12 hours by bus.